 “And you’re on the main road with all the traffic.”

-“It’s just easier than the bus.
-Would you just listen to me?
-I saw this girl.
-She was coming towards the house, in that field with the deep grass past the dam.
-Then, she saw me ride by and looking at her, and she turned around just for a second.
+“It’s better than the bus.
+Would you please listen to me?
+I saw her coming towards the house, in that field with the deep grass past the dam.
+Then, she saw me ride by and looking at her, and she turned around for a second.
 I slowed down, and she vanished.”

 “What do you mean?
 She must have ducked down into the grass.”

 “No, Dad, she vanished, like magic.
-The grass didn’t move like something was crawling around.
-She vaporized.
-All I could see were those wavy lines like off of the hot summer pavement.”
+The grass didn’t move like she was crawling around.
+She vaporized into light, like an angel.”

 “She must have ducked into the grass.
 It’s the only logical explanation.”

-“Or, he’s lying,” Tessa shouted from the kitchen.
+“Or, he’s lying,” Tessa shouted from the kitchen archway.
 “Or, maybe it’s a ghost, whhhOOOOooo!”

 John could not respond.
-He expressed himself in the way he could as he grabbed his backpack, oh so slowly, and retreated upstairs.
+He expressed himself in the way he could as he grabbed his backpack, reluctantly, and retreated upstairs.
 His father did not follow.